wn9237/rest_spec/markdowns/api/application_post_extensionproperties.md

-# Create
+# Create ExtensionProperty

-Create a new Create ExtensionProperty.
+Use this API to create a new ExtensionProperty.
 #### HTTP request
 ```http
 to be completed....